Types of Magic Mushrooms: Species & How to Identify Them

 Dung-Loving Species

 These grow in and around the dung of grazing animals in warm, humid regions.
 The most famous by far is Psilocybe cubensis—the most widely known magic mushroom species, and the one behind the hundreds of named cubensis strains like Golden Teacher and B+.
+For where these grow in the wild, see our guide to where magic mushrooms grow.

 Wood-Loving Species